-SUDOERS(5) File Formats Manual SUDOERS(5) changes the utmp or wtmp files.
-If PAM session support is d limits may not be updated for the command being run.
-If part pam_setcred , and use_pty are disabled and I/O logging has no sudo will execute the command directly instead of running it This flag is on by default. n_session , ot been configured, This setting is only supported by version 1.8.7 or higher. pam_setcred On systems that use PAM for authentication, sudo will attem credentials for the target user by default, if supported by the u authentication system.
-One example of a credential is a Kerb pam_session , pam_setcred , and use_pty are disabled and I/O configured, sudo will execute the command directly instead of process.
-This flag is on by default. inderlying peros ticket.
-If logging has not been This setting is only supported by version 1.8.8 or higher. passprompt_overric le The password prompt specified by passprompt will normally password prompt provided by systems such as PAM matches "Password:".
-If passprompt_override is set, passprompt will flag is off by default. the string path_info Normally, sudo will tell the user when a command could not PATH environment variable.
-Some sites may wish to disable used to gather information on the location of executables that not have access to.
-The disadvantage is that if the executable user's PATH, sudo will tell the user that they are not allowed be confusing.
-This flag is on by default. e this as it could be the normal user does is simply not in the preserve_groups By default, sudo will initialize the group vector to the list of g is in.
-When preserve_groups is set, the user's existing group unaltered.
-The real and effective group IDs, however, are still target user.
-This flag is off by default. vector is left pwfeedback By default, sudo reads the password like most other Unix pro- echo until the user hits the return (or enter) key.
-Some users this as it appears to them that sudo has hung at this point.
-We sudo will provide visual feedback when the user presses a key have a security impact as an onlooker may be able to determine become confused by hen pwfeedback is set, y.
-Note that this does
+If set, the prompt specified by passprompt or the SUDO_PROMPT environment variable will always be used and will replace the prompt provided by a PAM module or other authentication method.
+This flag is off by default.

-SUDOERS(5) File Formats Manual SUDOERS(5) password being entered.
+path_info Normally, sudo will tell the user when a command could not be found in their PATH environment variable.
+Some sites may wish to disable this as it could be used to gather information on the location of executables that the normal user does not have access to.
+The disadvantage is that if the executable is simply not in the user's PATH, sudo will tell the user that they are not allowed to run it, which can be confusing.
+This flag is on by default. preserve_groups By default, sudo will initialize the group vector to the list of groups the target user is in.
+When preserve_groups is set, the user's existing group vector is left unaltered.
+The real and effective group IDs, however, are still set to match the target user.
+This flag is off by default. pwfeedback By default, sudo reads the password like most other Unix programs, by turning off echo until the user hits the return (or enter) key.
+Some users become confused by this as it appears to them that sudo has hung at this point.
+When pwfeedback is set, sudo will provide visual feedback when the user presses a key.
+Note that this does have a security impact as an onlooker may be able to determine the length of the password being entered.
 This flag is off by default. requiretty If set, sudo will only run when the user is logged in to a real tty.
 When this flag is set, sudo can only be run from a login session and not via other means such as cron(8) or cgi-bin scripts.
 This flag is off by default. root_sudo If set, root is allowed to run sudo too.
-Disabling this prevents user "chaining" sudo commands to get a root shell by doing something /bin/sh".
-Note, however, that turning off root_sudo will also preve running sudoedit .
-Disabling root_sudo provides no real additional exists purely for historical reasons.
-This flag is on by default. like "sudo sudo ent root from rootpw If set, sudo will prompt for the root password instead of the passw invoking user when running a command or editing a file.
-This flag default. runaspw If set, sudo will prompt for the password of the user defined by the option (defaults to root) instead of the password of the invoking us a command or editing a file.
-This flag is off by default. - set_home If enabled and sudo is invoked with the -s option the HOME envir will be set to the home directory of the target user (which is root u option is used).
+Disabling this prevents users from "chaining" sudo commands to get a root shell by doing something like "sudo sudo /bin/sh".
+Note, however, that turning off root_sudo will also prevent root from running sudoedit .
+Disabling root_sudo provides no real additional security; it exists purely for historical reasons.
+This flag is on by default. rootpw If set, sudo will prompt for the root password instead of the password of the invoking user when running a command or editing a file.
+This flag is off by default. runaspw If set, sudo will prompt for the password of the user defined by the runas_default option (defaults to root) instead of the password of the invoking user when running a command or editing a file.
+This flag is off by default. set_home If enabled and sudo is invoked with the -s option the HOME environment variable will be set to the home directory of the target user (which is root unless the -u option is used).
 This effectively makes the -s option imply -H .
-No already set when the env_reset option is enabled, so set_home is or configurations where either env_reset is disabled or HOME is prese env_keep list.
-This flag is off by default. nless the -u ote that HOME is nly effective for set_logname Normally, sudo will set the LOGNAME, USER and USERNAME variables to the name of the target user (usually root unless the -u However, since some programs (including the RCS revision contro LOGNAME to determine the real identity of the user, it may be de this behavior.
-This can be done by negating the set_logname optic set_logname will have no effect if the env_reset option has not bee the env_keep list contains LOGNAME, USER or USERNAME.
-The default. option is given). ol system) use esirable to change on.
-Note that en disabled and set_utmp When enabled, sudo will create an entry in the utmp (or utmpx) fit tty is allocated.
-A pseudo-tty is allocated by sudo when the log_ir or use_pty flags are enabled.
-By default, the new entry will be a creating utmp entry (if any), with the tty, time, type and pid fields uput, log_output opy of the user's flag is on by default.
+Note that HOME is already set when the env_reset option is enabled, so set_home is only effective for configurations where either env_reset is disabled or HOME is present in the env_keep list.
+This flag is off by default.